Man, at time of just climbing, here we are at the beginning of the third and final busy broadcast hour, the EIB network today.

 They wanted Romney to have to prove how much money he had.

-And they wanted Romney to illustrate every tax break that he tried to take so that they could Officially portray Romney as a 1% rich guy trying to avoid paying as much tax as he could, even though they all do it.
+And they wanted Romney to illustrate every tax break that he tried to take so that they could officially portray Romney as a 1% rich guy trying to avoid paying as much tax as he could, even though they all do it.

-So it was a fishing expedition.
+So it was a phishing expedition.

-It was a sucker trip designed to get Romney to produce his tax returns because he, I don't think had at the time.
+It was a sucker trip designed to get Romney to produce his tax returns because he, I don't think, had at the time.

-On the floor of the Senate, just like he defamed me on the floor of the Senate over his whole phony soldiers business.
+So Harry Reid just goes to this big public lie on the floor of the Senate, just like he defamed me on the floor of the Senate over his whole phony soldiers business.

 He did it with Romney.